cosmicrocks/scdl8/kubectl-pg/README.md

-# Kubectl Plugin for Zalando's Postgres Operator
+# Kubectl Plugin for Cosmicrocks's Postgres Operator

 This plugin is a prototype developed as a part of **Google Summer of Code 2019** under the [Postgres Operator](https://summerofcode.withgoogle.com/archive/2019/organizations/6187982082539520/) organization.